niksy/kist-lazyads/README.md

 Type: `Function`

-Constructor for module.
+Module class.
 Available options are:

-#### selector
+#### el

-Type: `String`
+Type: `String|jQuery|Element`

-CSS selector for element which will contain ad content.
+Element which will contain ad content.
+String should be valid CSS selector.

 #### context